-ADEQ's staff of around 400 covers a wide range of duties, from investigating the cause of a massive fish kill to conducting a teacher workshop on how to begin a school recycling program.
+DEQ's staff of around 400 covers a wide range of duties, from investigating the cause of a massive fish kill to conducting certification or licensing training workshops.
 We oversee the training and standards for various licensed environmental professionals and enforce safe environmental limits for activities affecting our air, land, and water.
 In short, our job is to ensure chemical emissions and waste discharges are within safe limits, waste is transported and disposed of safely, and communities are protected from the adverse effects of pollution.

-ADEQ has three regulatory program offices - air, land, and water that enforce regulations and issue permits.
+DEQ has three regulatory program offices -- Air Quality, Land Resources, and Water Quality -- that enforce regulations and issue permits.
 Employees of these offices inspect permitted facilities.
-When a facility is out of compliance with its permits, ADEQ urges voluntary compliance or, if that fails, takes formal enforcement action against the violator to achieve compliance.
+When a facility is out of compliance with its permits, DEQ urges voluntary compliance or, if that fails, takes formal enforcement action against the violator to achieve compliance.
 Severe violations may result in fines or be referred to the state attorney general or local prosecutor for civil or criminal action.

 The Arkansas Pollution Control and Ecology (APC&E) Commission approves these regulations with guidance from the governor, the Legislature, the U.S. Environmental Protection Agency, and others.
 Regulations can be viewed elsewhere on this website.

 The APC&E Commission has 13 members -- seven appointed by the governor and six who represent the Arkansas Department of Health, the Forestry Commission, the Geological Survey, the Oil and Gas Commission, the Game and Fish Commission, and the Natural Resources Commission.